lakShay3654/Overview-Keywords/README.md

 It is a unique identifier assigned to a network interface controller (NIC) for use as a network address in communications within a network segment

 ### OSI Model: 7 Layers of Networking

 The OSI model is a framework that standardizes communication functions.
 It consists of 7 layers, divided into hardware layers and software layers:

-• Physical Layer: Manages physical connections between devices, transmitting raw data.
+• **Physical Layer**: Manages physical connections between devices, transmitting raw data.

-• Data Link Layer: Ensures data transfer within the same network using MAC addresses.
+• **Data Link Layer**: Ensures data transfer within the same network using MAC addresses.

-• Network Layer: Routes data between networks using IP addresses.
+• **Network Layer**: Routes data between networks using IP addresses.

-• Transport Layer: The "heart" of OSI, ensures reliable data delivery with protocols like TCP and UDP.
+• **Transport Layer**: The "heart" of OSI, ensures reliable data delivery with protocols like TCP and UDP.

-• Session Layer: Manages communication sessions between devices.
+• **Session Layer**: Manages communication sessions between devices.

-• Presentation Layer: Translates data formats and handles encryption and compression.
+• **Presentation Layer**: Translates data formats and handles encryption and compression.

-• Application Layer: Interacts with the user through applications like web browsers and email.
+• **Application Layer**: Interacts with the user through applications like web browsers and email.

 ## Operating Systems: